The Product Regulation and Liability Review: Austria

 Under the Product Liability Act, primary liability for damage caused by a defective product is placed on the entrepreneur who either manufactured the product (the producer), or imported the product into and put it into circulation in the European Economic Area (the importer).

 As per the definition provided in the Product Liability Act, the producer is the person who has manufactured the finished product, a raw material or component part.
-Further, any person who presents itself as the producer by putting its name, trademark or other distinguishing feature on the product is regarded as the producer.
+Furthermore, any person who presents itself as the producer by putting its name, trademark or other distinguishing feature on the product is regarded as the producer.

 Where the producer or, in the event of products imported into the European Economic Area, the importer cannot be identified, any supplier who has put the product into circulation is liable, unless it informs the injured party within a reasonable period of the identity of the producer or the importer or the person who supplied it with the product (the preceding supplier).

 The liability regime of the Product Liability Act covers liability for death, injury to body or health, and for damage to items of property resulting from the defect of a product.
 Damage to the defective product itself is not covered.
-Further, damage to an item of property is only compensable if it was not suffered by an entrepreneur who used the item of property predominantly in its business.
+Furthermore, damage to an item of property is only compensable if it was not suffered by an entrepreneur who used the item of property predominantly in its business.
 Thus damage to items of property is basically only to be compensated to the extent that the damage was suffered by a consumer.
 In any case, there is a deductible amount of €500 for damage to items of property, meaning that only the part exceeding €500 is compensable.
 There are, however, no caps on liability.

 The Product Liability Act contains (in Section 5(1)) a definition of the term 'product defect'.
 A product is deemed defective if it does not provide the safety that, taking all circumstances into account, could reasonably be expected, in particular with respect to: